Couleslaw/Pac-man/README.md

 Ghosts always plan one step into the future.
 If a ghost just entered tile A, then he already knows the next tile he will enter - let's call it B.
 After entering tile A, the ghost chooses a direction he will set once he reaches the center of tile B.
-After reaching the center of tile A, he will set the direction he calculated on the previous tile
+After reaching the center of tile A, he will set the direction he calculated on the previous tile.

 Ghosts pick their next tile only based on the euclidean distance between the next tile and the target tile.
 If a ghost has to choose between more tiles that are the same distance from the target tile, then he prefers directions in this order: up, left, down, right.